RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
 They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.

 <b>- This is under Natural Language Understanding, deeper than NLP and using Artificial Intelligence training on a GPU</b>
-<br>A further development would be multi-agent modeling and creating simulations with 'action-trees' of perpetrators and victim, supporters and offenders.
+<br><i>A further development would be multi-agent modeling and creating simulations with 'action-trees' of perpetrators and victim, supporters and offenders.</i>